Polio vaccine: Attenuated

-The primary disadvantage of OPV derives from its inherent nature.
+The primary disadvantage of OPV derives from its inherent, if small, risks.
 As an attenuated but active virus, it can induce vaccine-associated paralytic poliomyelitis (VAPP) in roughly one individual per every 2.7 million doses administered.
 The live virus can circulate in under-vaccinated populations (termed either variant poliovirus or circulating vaccine-derived poliovirus, cVDPV), and over time can revert to a neurovirulent form causing paralytic polio.
-This genetic reversal of the pathogen to a virulent form takes a considerable time and does not affect the person who was originally vaccinated.
+This genetic reversal of the pathogen to a virulent form takes considerable time and does not affect the person who was originally vaccinated.
 With wild polio cases at record lows, 2017 was the first year where more cases of cVDPV were recorded than the wild poliovirus.